Edmund Phelps On Innovation, Prosperity, & The Good Life

 AI & Robotics

-Aiden Singh: If we view good jobs - fulfilling jobs which provide an opportunity for self improvement - as enabling the Good Life, how concerned should we be about AI and robotics and their potential effects on the nature of work and innovation?
+Aiden Singh: If we view good jobs - fulfilling jobs which provide an opportunity for self-improvement - as enabling the Good Life, how concerned should we be about AI and robotics and their potential effects on the nature of work and innovation?
 Should we be worried about life rendered purposeless by a loss of work?
 Or should we view them as potentially positive forces?

-Edmund Phelps: Historically, automation and technology in general has indeed disrupted employment.
 However, in the long run, it also creates new kinds of work and often raises living standards.
-Although advanced robots and AI may temporarily put down pressure downward pressure on some wages or displace certain tasks, they will also boost productivity and profits, which tends to spur new investment and event and eventually create other jobs.
+Although advanced robots and AI may temporarily put downward pressure on some wages or displace certain tasks, they will also boost productivity and profits, which tends to spur new investment and eventually create other jobs.
+High profits from automation lead to business expansion, which can push labor demand back up.

-We might need new policies, possibly even ideas like a tax on robotic labor income as some have proposed to fund worker retraining or adjustment assistance.
-We will need a renewed emphasis on lifelong learning so that people can smoothly move into new types of jobs that AI cannot do.
+We might need new policies, possibly even ideas like a tax on robotic labor income as some have proposed, to fund worker retraining or adjustment assistance.
+We will need a renewed emphasis on life-long learning so that people can smoothly move into new types of jobs that AI cannot do.
 If some current jobs are automated, new kinds of work will be created in areas we can't yet predict.

 - - - - - - -